raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 [Ruby on Rails]: https://en.wikipedia.org/wiki/Ruby_on_Rails

-This is an important point, because by design, frameworks are intended to be used by a staggeringly diverse number of different applications, each with its own unique requirements and behaviour.[^diverse] The intersection between the design of the framework being in control and the framework needing support a widely diverse set of applications drives an important characteristic of frameworks: They introduce abstraction layers and indirection.
+This is an important point, because by design, frameworks are intended to be used by a staggeringly diverse number of different applications, each with its own unique requirements and behaviour.[^diverse]

+The intersection between the design of the framework being in control, and the framework needing to support a widely diverse set of applications drives an important characteristic of frameworks: They introduce abstraction layers and indirection.

 > Frameworks introduce abstraction layers and indirection.

-[^diverse]: For example, although [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) was created to power [Basecamp], an application to help teams coördinate their work on projects, but it also powers applications as diverse as [GitHub] and [PagerDuty], applications with completely different needs.
+[^diverse]: Although [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) was created to power [Basecamp], an application to help teams coördinate their work on projects, but it also powers applications as diverse as [GitHub] and [PagerDuty], applications with completely different needs.

 [Basecamp]: https://basecamp.com
 [GitHub]: https://github.com
 [Ruby on Rails]: https://en.wikipedia.org/wiki/Ruby_on_Rails\
 [PagerDuty]: https://pagerduty.com

 Let's consider what happens when a framework like Rails calls one of our controller methods.
-Rails is fixed code, it is the same for every application from a mom-and-pop site that registers children for summer camp to GitHUb.
+Rails is fixed code, it is the same for every application from a mom-and-pop site that registers children for summer camp to [GitHub].
 But Rails must work for every one of our controller methods and for every controller method in every controller class in every Rails application.

 {% highlight ruby %}
 class SomeController < ApplicationController